Cairi-S/Welcome-Foolish-Mortals/README.md

 #### Icons ####

-The favicon is taken from [favicon.io](https://favicon.io/emoji-favicons/ghost/) and the open source project [Twemoji](https://twemoji.twitter.com/).
+The favicon is taken from [favicon.io](https://favicon.io/emoji-favicons/ghost/) and the open-source project [Twemoji](https://twemoji.twitter.com/).

 All other icons are provided by [Font Awesome](https://fontawesome.com/).
-These icons have been chosen as they are easy to recognise and are widely understood.
+These icons have been chosen as they are easy to recognize and are widely understood.

 - The [HOME](https://fontawesome.com/icons/home?style=solid) takes the player back to the Home page.
 - The [QUESTION MARK](https://fontawesome.com/icons/question-circle?style=regular) gives a modal reminding the player of the rules.